lukitoki1/home-wizard-web/README.md

-# Mantine Next.js template
+# household-genie-web

-This is a template for [Next.js](https://nextjs.org/) app router + [Mantine](https://mantine.dev/).
-If you want to use pages router instead, see [next-pages-template](https://github.com/mantinedev/next-pages-template).
+A repository of the Next.js web app (Frontend) for Household Genie.

 ## Features